 The silver lining in all of this is that these changes in work and workplace culture have been a long time coming, and in some ways, the challenges of 2020 accelerated what was already in the pipeline.
 Now, instead of seeing employee recognition as a nice afterthought, many organizations use it as their lifeline to keep employees engaged—and many now see the urgent need for a holistic approach to employee experience that means much more than a yearly bonus or birthday card.
 Indeed, employee experience is more important today than it has ever been, and the trends we’ve seen in the last year only serve to strengthen this idea.

 The typical person in today’s world is used to a certain level of choice in virtually everything they do.
-From nearly endless entertainment options (there are over 300 streaming services alone!), hundreds of food choices in any given area, to the millions of products available on Amazon, people can choose from a nearly endless supply of options for every need or desire they have.
+From nearly endless entertainment options (there are over 300 streaming services alone!) and hundreds of food choices in any given area to the millions of products available on Amazon, people can choose from an endless supply of options for every need or desire they have.
 If that wasn’t amazing enough, consumers can have nearly instantaneous access to whatever it is they want—or have it shipped directly to their door in a matter of days.

 If the modern world offers such convenience and choice, why has it taken the modern workplace so long to catch up?
 Many organizations are still using rewards and recognition programs that have been in place for decades, and their employee experience suffers as a result.
 Just think back to the last anniversary gift you received from your workplace (if you got one at all).
 We’re willing to bet it wasn’t anything groundbreaking.